 The number of directors is currently fixed at six.
-Both our restated certificate of incorporation, as amended to date, and our amended and restated by-laws provide for the classification of the Board of Directors into three classes (Class I, Class III and Class III), as nearly equal in number as possible, with the term of office of one class expiring each year.
-Unless otherwise instructed, the enclosed proxy will be voted to elect the nominees named below, who are now Class III directors, as Class III directors for a term of three years expiring at the 2012 Annual Meeting of Stockholders and until their successors are duly elected and qualified.
+Both our restated certificate of incorporation, as amended to date, and our amended and restated by-laws provide for the classification of the Board of Directors into three classes (Class I, Class II and Class III), as nearly equal in number as possible, with the term of office of one class expiring each year.
+Unless otherwise instructed, the enclosed proxy will be voted to elect the nominees named below, who are now Class I directors, as Class I directors for a term of three years expiring at the 2013 Annual Meeting of Stockholders and until their successors are duly elected and qualified.
+Both Class I director nominees have been recommended by the company because of their past experience serving on the company's Board of Directors, the breadth of their business expertise, sound judgment, and demonstrated leadership, among other things.
+In prior years, the Class II and Class III directors were nominated for appointment to the Board for similar reasons.
 Proxies cannot be voted for a greater number of persons than the number of nominees named below.
 It is expected that the nominees will be able to serve, but if any are unable to serve, the proxy will be voted for a substitute nominee or nominees designated by the Board of Directors.

-The nominees for election as Class III directors, and the incumbent and continuing Class I and Class II directors, are as follows:
+The nominees for election as Class I directors, and the incumbent and continuing Class II and Class III directors, are as follows:

-NOMINEES FOR ELECTION AS CLASS III DIRECTORS - TERMS TO EXPIRE 2012
+NOMINEES FOR ELECTION AS CLASS I DIRECTORS - TERMS TO EXPIRE 2013